What’s the difference between gross sales vs. net sales?

 Gross sales = Number of units (gross sales price) x Unit price/cost

-How to calculate your net sales
+How to calculate net sales

 Net sales, defined as the sum of your gross sales minus any deductions – such as discounts, returns and allowances – includes details we’ll look at later.
 The closer your net sales are to your gross sales, the higher your profit margin.
 Here’s a formula for net sales in accounting and finance: